Avdhut30/skycheck-weather-forecast-app/README.md

 ---

-## 🔆 Key Features
+## ðŸ”† Key Features

-- **Real-time Weather Updates** – Powered by OpenWeatherMap API.
+- **Real-time Weather Updates** â€“ Powered by OpenWeatherMap API.
-- **Dynamic Backgrounds** – Changes visuals based on the weather condition.
+- **Dynamic Backgrounds** â€“ Changes visuals based on the weather condition.
-- **Responsive Design** – Optimized for mobile, tablet, and desktop using Bootstrap.
+- **Responsive Design** â€“ Optimized for mobile, tablet, and desktop using Bootstrap.
-- **City Image Integration** – Fetches stunning city images from Unsplash API.
+- **City Image Integration** â€“ Fetches stunning city images from Unsplash API.
-- **User-Friendly UI** – Clean layout and easy search functionality.
+- **User-Friendly UI** â€“ Clean layout and easy search functionality.

 ---

-## 📸 Screenshots
+## ðŸ“¸ Screenshots

 > *(Replace the links below with your own screenshots)*